blacruz17/MHOmicrobiome/README.md

 # MHOmicrobiome
  Microbial community analyses on the topic of metabolically healthy obesity.
-This repository accompanies the source publication *meter referencia publicación.*
+This repository accompanies the source publication [REF].